Mwangithuranira/mpesa_stk_push/README.md

 }
 4. Callback
 POST /callback
-Handles payment notifications from Safaricom.
+Handles notifications from Safaricom about payment status.
+📖 How It Works
+Token Generation: Authenticates with Safaricom's API using your credentials to get an access token.
+STK Push: Uses the token to send a payment request to the user’s phone.
+Callback Handling: Listens for a response from Safaricom about the transaction status.
-Debugging
+🐞 Debugging
-Environment Variables: Logs all required variables on server startup for troubleshooting.
+Environment Variables: Logs all variables at startup to ensure proper setup.
-STK Push Debugging: Provides detailed logs for each STK Push request, including the timestamp, password, and payload data.
+Request Debugging: Logs complete details for each STK Push request, including the payload and timestamp.
-Common Issues
+Common Issues:
-Invalid Timestamp: Ensure the Timestamp field is formatted as yyyyMMddHHmmss.
+Invalid Timestamp: Ensure Timestamp is formatted as yyyyMMddHHmmss.
-Missing Environment Variables: Verify that all required fields in the .env file are correctly set.
-Token Generation Errors: Ensure the MPESA Consumer Key and Secret are valid.
+Token Generation Errors: Verify your Consumer Key and Secret.
-Future Improvements
-Add authentication and rate limiting for endpoints.
-Implement production environment configurations for enhanced security.
-Develop a front-end interface for users to interact with the service.
-About the Developer
+✨ Developer Notes
-This application was developed by Eng.
+This project was crafted with care by Eng.
 Johnson Mwangi.
-If you have any questions or feedback, feel free to reach out via email:
+For inquiries or support, please feel free to contact me:

+📧 Email: johnsonthuraniramwangi@gmail.com

+🛠️ Future Enhancements
+🔒 Implement authentication and rate limiting.
+🌍 Add production environment configurations for enhanced security.
+🖥️ Build a front-end interface for a user-friendly experience.
+📜 License
+This project is licensed under the MIT License.
+Contributions and feedback are highly encouraged! 🚀

+👨‍💻 Developed By
+Eng.
+Johnson Mwangi
 📧 johnsonthuraniramwangi@gmail.com

-License
-This project is open-source and licensed under the MIT License.
-Contributions are welcome! 🎉

-Happy Coding! 🚀
+Happy Coding! 💻🚀